Do you have an important story to share about your research? Can you tell that story in a concise and compelling way?

 Highlights of the day include gaining access to:

-Note: this masterclass not exclusively on pitching to The Conversation.
+Note: this masterclass is not exclusively on pitching to The Conversation.
 Instead, it’s about sharing our editors’ knowledge of why so many pitches fail – based on our experience with The Conversation and other national and international media outlets including the ABC, Fairfax and Nature.

 Download a Masterclass brochure, including a detailed full-day schedule.